paypal/paypal-ios/docs/index.md

 cardClient.approveOrder(request: cardRequest) { result in
     switch result {
         case .success(let result):
-            // Order is successfully approved with card and ready to be capture/authorize. case .failure(let error):
+            // Order was successfully approved with the card and is ready to be captured/authorized. case .failure(let error):
             // Encountered error when approving order.
     }